hansputera/dyno-script-tricks/README.md

 # Usage
-> copy all code in `dyno.js` in your browser console.
+> copy all code in `dyno.js` and paste in your browser console.
+Then, enter.
+Now, your dynosaurus game got hacked!
-> then, enter.

 **1. Hack Speed the Dynosaurus**